NEOCompToronto/NEOCompetition/NEOT - White Paper.md

 We would like to introduce a new business model, where a new role called PROV developer is added to the conventional one.

+In the following discussion, we'll see that being empowered by distributed ledger technology, the performance and reputation of a particular service and its PROV developer comes to be traceable and transparent. the cooperation between each parties can also be automated and motivated with much less complicated human interactions such as contract negotiation and registeration.

+The term PROV stands for four main phases of a service instance: **Provision**, **Representation**, **Orientation** and **Verification**.
+PROV developers need to implement these four functions to release a service on blockchain.
 PROV is a service interface based on distributed ledger.
-It stands for four main phases of a service incident: **Provision**, **Representation**, **Orientation** and **Verification**.
-PROV developers need to implement these four functions to release a service on blockchain.
+With NEO as the distributed ledger infrastructure, we have NEOT.

-PROV developers can be anybody, PROV services can hold any logic.
-But only the reasonable ones with great provider/consumer interest balance can be supported by these parites.
+PROV developers can be any party, PROV services can hold any logic.
+But only the reasonable ones with great provider-consumer interest balance would be supported by these parites.

 Let's take the example of **remote storage** demonstrated in the following diagram to show PROV's typical work flow.